Edgar S. Brightman: Philosophical stance

 Brightman's philosophical views were influenced by the thought of Borden Parker Bowne (1847–1910).
 Bowne, who was a Methodist philosopher, emphasized the importance of personality and self-image, and encapsulated his ideas in the expression "transcendental empiricism".
 By this Bowne meant that there was an existent reality beyond mere human sensory perceptions.
 He held to the importance of intuition in understanding reality, and upheld the role of human free will.
 In many ways Bowne's work on personality anticipated some of the views of Sigmund Freud, and even Albert Einstein's findings on the relativity of time and space.
 Bowne's emphasis on personality led to his philosophical views being known by the term personalism.

 Brightman was an advocate of Bowne's position on personality, and those who gathered around both Bowne's and Brightman's writings became known as a movement called Boston personalism.
 In Brightman's system of thought the human self is the dominant metaphysical reality.
 His philosophical method in argument is known as rational empiricism.

 In addition to building on Bowne's position, Brightman is credited with developing a metaphysical view in the philosophy of religion called finitistic theism.
+He developed the concept of a finite God to solve the problem of evil.
+He held the view that God is an infinite personal spirit but his power is limited.
 For Brightman God is a self-limited being whose good will though perfect is constrained by God's own nature.
 There is a dynamic relationship between God and the world that grows and develops, or is in process.
 In Brightman's thought God's purposes intend good for the world, yet pain and suffering occur.
 He did not argue for God having unlimited power over evil and suffering, but rather maintained that through the processes of the world and history evil will be overcome.
 In effect, God uses the tragedies of the creation as instruments that enable the world to reach its final goal.